altdillon/rp2040quickstart/README.md

 # rp2040quickstart
 ### RP2040 quick start for rp2040 projects.
 Recently I started getting more interested in devloping for the RP2040.
-This is a quick start project that I made to setup debugging.
+This is a quick start project that I made to setup debugging using the vscode ide.

 ### Usefull links:
 [RP2040 C/C++ sdk info](https://www.raspberrypi.com/documentation/pico-sdk/)<br>